iamrk04/NaturalLanguageProcessing/CONTRIBUTING.md

 ## Issues

-All forms of feedback are welcome through [issues](https://github.com/iamrk04/<repo_name>/issues/new)
+All forms of feedback are welcome through [issues](https://github.com/iamrk04/NaturalLanguageProcessing/issues/new)

 ## Repository Structure

 The [`notebooks`](./notebooks/) directory is intended for iterative, interactive code development examples.
 The notebooks are organized by topic and can be run in any order.
 The notebooks are designed to be self-contained and can be run independently of each other.
-Each notebook **must** contain `Troubleshooting` section at the end of the notebook.
-This section should contain the common errors that can occur while running the notebook and their solutions.

 ## Pull Requests

 Pull requests are welcome!
 Please follow the guidelines below to ensure that your pull request is accepted.